Tommy DeCarlo

-Tommy DeCarlo (born April 23, 1965) is an American singer who is the current lead vocalist for the rock band Boston.
+Tommy DeCarlo (April 23, 1965 – March 9, 2026) was an American singer who was the lead vocalist for the rock band Boston from 2007 until his death from brain cancer in 2026.

-Biography
+Life and career

-DeCarlo discovered and became a fan of Boston at age 12.
+DeCarlo was born and raised in Utica, New York.
+He discovered and became a fan of Boston at the age of 12.
 Years later, he began writing his own music and in the 1990s began recording covers of himself singing his favorite Boston songs.

+DeCarlo struggled in school and, on the advice of his principal, dropped out during his junior year.
+He lived at home and worked in Pizza Hut as a dishwasher.
+In his early 20s, due to a turbulent relationship with his parents, he had also lived in a homeless shelter.
+After moving to Florida, he took night classes and obtained his high school diploma.

-In March 2007, original Boston lead singer Brad Delp committed suicide at the age of 55.
-To honor Delp, DeCarlo wrote and recorded an original song about his favorite vocalist as well as recorded a couple of Boston covers.
+In March 2007, original Boston lead singer Brad Delp died by suicide at the age of 55.
+To honor Delp, DeCarlo wrote and recorded an original song about his favorite vocalist as well as recording some Boston covers, "Don't Look Back" and "Smokin".
 His daughter suggested he post the songs on a MySpace page that she helped him set up.
 He then decided to send his MySpace page link to Boston management.
 Not long after, he was contacted by Boston founding member Tom Scholz.
 At the time, DeCarlo was working at a Charlotte, North Carolina-area Home Depot as a credit manager.
-Since 2007, he has been lead vocalist (or co-lead vocalist) for every subsequent touring lineup of Boston.
+From 2007 until his death in 2026, he was the lead vocalist (or co-lead vocalist) for every subsequent touring lineup of Boston and provided lead vocals on select songs on Life, Love & Hope (2013), an album which began production prior to Delp's death.
+In 2008, as DeCarlo was just getting noticed, The Boston Herald wrote, "longtime fan and Home Depot recruit Tommy DeCarlo did a phenomenal job on vocals, consistently nailing the money notes and conjuring an uncanny likeness to Delp’s overall style and tone."
+After the 2008 tour, for which DeCarlo had to take 3 months off from Home Depot, he quit and started a band with his son, also singing with Boston, eventually taking over solo lead vocals.

 In November 2021, DeCarlo recorded and released the audiobook, Unlikely Rockstar – The Tommy DeCarlo Story, in which he narrates his life events from birth through his first performance with the band Boston in 2007.
 The recording of the book occurred throughout 2020 and 2021.
-The audiobook is currently available on Audible.